 Even if our product candidates receive regulatory approval, they may not gain adequate market acceptance among physicians, patients, healthcare payors and others in the medical community.
-The degree of market acceptance of any of our approved product candidates will depend on a number of factors, including:
+The degree of market acceptance or reimbursement of any of our approved product candidates will depend on a number of factors, including:

-- the efficacy and safety profile as demonstrated in clinical trials compared to alternative treatments; - the timing of market introduction of the product candidate as well as competitive products; - the clinical indications for which the product candidate is approved; - restrictions on the use of our product candidates, such as boxed warnings or contraindications in labeling, or a REMS, if any, which may not be required of alternative treatments and competitor products; - the potential and perceived advantages of product candidates over alternative treatments; - the cost of treatment in relation to alternative treatments; - pricing and the availability of coverage and adequate reimbursement by third-party payors, including government authorities; - the availability of the approved product candidate for use as a combination therapy; - relative convenience and ease of administration; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the effectiveness of sales and marketing efforts; - unfavorable publicity relating to our products or product candidates or similar approved products or product candidates in development by third parties; and - the approval of other new therapies for the same indications.
+- the efficacy and safety profile as demonstrated in clinical trials compared to alternative treatments; - the timing of market introduction of the product candidate as well as competitive products; - · the clinical indications for which the product candidate is approved; - the extent of physician acceptance of FDA approved Alzheimer's therapies;

+- restrictions on the use of our product candidates, such as boxed warnings or contraindications in labeling, or a REMS, if any, which may not be required of alternative treatments and competitor products; - the potential and perceived advantages of product candidates over alternative treatments; - the cost of treatment in relation to alternative treatments; - pricing and the availability of coverage and adequate reimbursement by third-party payors, including government authorities; - the availability of the approved product candidate for use as a combination therapy; - relative convenience and ease of administration: - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the effectiveness of sales and marketing efforts: - unfavorable publicity relating to our products or product candidates or similar approved products or product candidates in development by third parties; and - the approval of other new therapies for the same indications.

-If any of our product candidates is approved but does not achieve an adequate level of acceptance by physicians, hospitals, healthcare payors and patients, we may not generate or derive sufficient revenue from that product candidate and our financial results could be negatively impacted.
+If any of our product candidates are approved but do not achieve an adequate level of acceptance by physicians, hospitals, healthcare payors and patients, we may not generate or derive sufficient revenue from such product candidates and our financial results could be negatively impacted.